 Kung Jaadee (Roberta Kennedy) is a professional storyteller, educator and published author belonging to the X̱aayda (Haida), xʷməθkʷəy̓əm (Musqueam) and Sḵwx̱wú7mesh (Squamish) First Nations.
 While she was born and raised in Haida Gwaii, she now resides with her family in North Vancouver on X̱wemelch'stn territory (Homulchesan), also known as the Capilano Reserve.
 Her Haida name, Kung Jaadee, means ‘Moon Woman’ and was presented to her at her great uncle’s memorial feast by her cousin Crystal Robinson.
 Over the past 27 years, Kung Jaadee has performed traditional Haida legends teaching morals about sharing, helping others and loving herself, while also sharing vivid personal stories about her clan's survival of the smallpox epidemic, the history of her people and the racism she has endured over time.
 She has performed at hundreds of festivals, schools, universities, museums, Aboriginal celebrations and conferences across Canada.
 While living in Haida Gwaii, she taught X̱aad Kil, the Haida language while working with the Old Masset Village Council, at Chief Matthews School and the Haida Health Centre in Gaw Tlagee.
 Kung Jaadee holds a Bachelor of Arts with a major in English and minor in Women's Studies from the University of Victoria and a Bachelor of Education from the University of Alberta.
-She is a published author of children's books, Raven's Feast and Gifts from Raven (Medicine Wheel Education), as well as K-2 curriculum book called Haida Nation: Indigenous Communities in Canada.
+She is a published author of the popular children's books, Raven's Feast and Gifts from Raven (selected as one of the Local BC Books to Read), as well as K-2 curriculum book called Haida Nation: Indigenous Communities in Canada.
 In the spring of 2020, Rubicon will be publishing her new educational textbook for primary grades, "We Are Home."
 Her stories have also been published in several anthologies, magazines and online publications.

 Haida stories tell of a time when the animals were people like us: the people of the air, the people of the water, the four-legged people.
 Humans were simply the two-legged people.
 The others were our brothers and sisters.
 They taught us how to live and be true haada-laas (good people).
 We survived because of their teachings.